olivierjuanedf/ElectricSystemPlanning/input_example/long_term_uc/data_analysis/examples_description.md

 }
 ```

-- **Extract data** for the same unique case -> obtain .csv file *demand_france_2025_cy1985_1-1to14.csv*, the final
+- **Extract data** for the same unique case -> obtain *demand_france_2025_cy1985_1-1to14.csv*, the final
-  suffix - specifying
-  the temporal period considered — by default, the first two weeks of the year
+  suffix - specifying the temporal period considered — by default, the first two weeks of the year

 ```json
     {